Make

 @echo $(bar)

-String Substitution
+### String Substitution <a href="#string-substitution" id="string-substitution"></a>

-$(patsubst pattern,replacement,text) does the following:
+`$(patsubst pattern,replacement,text)` does the following:

 "Finds whitespace-separated words in text that match pattern and replaces them with replacement.
 Here pattern may contain a ‘%’ which acts as a wildcard, matching any number of any characters within a word.
 If replacement also contains a ‘%’, the ‘%’ is replaced by the text that matched the ‘%’ in pattern.
 Only the first ‘%’ in the pattern and replacement is treated this way; any subsequent ‘%’ is unchanged." ([GNU docs](https://www.gnu.org/software/make/manual/html_node/Text-Functions.html#Text-Functions))

-The substitution reference $(text:pattern=replacement) is a shorthand for this.
+The substitution reference `$(text:pattern=replacement)` is a shorthand for this.

-There's another shorthand that that replaces only suffixes: $(text:suffix=replacement).
-No % wildcard is used here.
+There's another shorthand that that replaces only suffixes: `$(text:suffix=replacement)`.
+No `%` wildcard is used here.

 Note: don't add extra spaces for this shorthand.
 It will be seen as a search or replacement term.